 Vaginismus and Vestibulitis

 Vaginismus is defined as a pathological fear of being penetrated.
 The subject is little discussed and often simply endured without seeking help.
 There are many causes, many traumas than can set this off and once established requires very individual understanding and therapy to alleviate.
 Even the thought of imminent activity is enough to set off the panic and stress.
 Many couples simply bi-pass the whole issue and are content to not engage in any activity.
 Childbirth may be the trigger and that will carry other issues.
+Post natal depression, episiotomy , suturing and poor handling during the birth will often set up a complete block to any recovery.

 Mr Hardiman has seen many with this condition over the course of many years.
 You may wish to book an appointment for a completely in confidence session that may include a treatment to assist in lowering stress.
 Everything is at your wish and you are in charge all the time.
+Most recovery begins with a long chat where anything may be said without judgement.
+Once the confidence and trust is established, then a full body massage is a very good way of getting used to being touched in complete safety with no thought of anything else to follow.

 Here, during a session you may say anything in privacy and complete confidence.
 There will be no judgemental response or patronising attitudes.
+Mr Hardiman is 78 years old and has seen a great deal of life.

 This is not the usual clinical approach of artificial devices but one designed to empower and allow a release at the right time without forcing the issue.